Zytronium/Library-Management-System/README.md

-# Library-Management-System
+# Library Management System
-Library Management System inspired by whiteboarding project example at PLD on 6/11/24
+Library Management System inspired by whiteboarding project example at PLD on 6/11/24.
+Pretty much all work so far is whiteboarding only.